 Arkansas Law Careers

 Arkansas has produced some well-known lawyers over the years.
 Names that come to mind include President Bill Clinton, Secretary of State Hillary Clinton, Senator Dale Bumpers, Congressman Wilbur Mills, and Governor Winthrop Rockefeller.
-According to the American Bar Association, in 2017 there were 6851 attorneys licensed to practice and members of the bar in Arkansas, up 22 percent from 2007’s total of 5600.
-The U.S. Department of Labor’s Bureau of Labor Statistics has quoted the mean May 2016 salary for lawyers in Arkansas as $103,980.
-Lawyers working in certain areas of the state average higher salaries, such as the Memphis TN/MS/AR area, where attorneys earn an average of $120,580; and the Fayetteville-Springdale-Rogers area, where the average annual earnings for lawyers is $141,050.
+According to the American Bar Association, in 2021 there were over 6,808 attorneys licensed to practice and members of the bar in Arkansas.
+The U.S. Department of Labor’s Bureau of Labor Statistics has quoted the mean May 2022 salary for lawyers in Arkansas as $116,730.
+Lawyers working in certain areas of the state average higher salaries, such as the Fayetteville-Springdale-Rogers area, where attorneys earn an average of $151,200.
+However, in the Jonesboro area, the average annual earnings for lawyers is $100,980.
 To find out how to become a member of the Arkansas bar, read on.